“What’s the ROI?” is the question benefits teams hear every year—usually right when renewals hit and leadership wants clean answers.

 - Talent impact: retention delta × role-based replacement costs

-This structure does something important: it forces clarity.
-You can’t hide behind engagement metrics, and you don’t have to pretend every benefit improvement shows up in claims immediately.
+From there, calculate Net Value = (1 + 2 + 3 + 4 + 5) − total program cost; ROI = Net Value ÷ total program cost; and payback period = months to break even.
+This structure forces clarity—you can’t hide behind engagement metrics, and you don’t have to pretend every benefit improvement shows up in claims immediately.

 Don’t skip governance: compliance and data quality are ROI enablers